ALL

 • vanadium

 At this time, Health Canada has not found that these metals are related to any health concerns.
-Alberta Health Services collects information about these trace metal levels to better understand if they get into our drinking water from natural causes or from industrial activity.
+Alberta Health Services collects information about these trace metal levels to better understand if they get into drinking water from natural causes or from industrial activity.

-Current as of: November 19, 2021
+Current as of: December 16, 2024

-Author: Environmental Public Health, Alberta Health Services
+Author: Safe Healthy Environments, Alberta Health Services